 Figure 3, Shares of patients in the 37 evaluated studies with respect to the country of origin: The number of contributing studies is noted in brackets behind the country.
-Preponderance of USA is due to 2 reports of “mass x-ray evaluation“ from the 60ies and 70ies.
+Preponderance of USA is due to two reports of “mass x-ray evaluation“ in the Years 1977 and 1982.
+If these two are left out of consideration the median value of studied subjects in a paper is 212 (mean=485).